 Going to Culinary School in Dallas, TX

-Famous for its barbeque, Dallas is also home to scores of authentic Mexican and Tex-Mex restaurants.
-With a number of nationally-ranked steakhouses around the city, restaurants such as Bob’s Steak & Chop House serve as an example of the high-quality cuisine native to the city.
+Famous for its barbecue, Dallas is also home to scores of authentic Mexican and Tex-Mex restaurants.
+With a number of nationally-ranked steakhouses around the city, restaurants such as Bob's Steak & Chop House serve as an example of the high-quality cuisine native to the city.

 In addition, tourists flock to hotels such as the Ritz-Carlton, which was named the best hotel by Zagat in 2009.
 Likewise, the frozen margarita, and the chain restaurants Romano's Macaroni Grill and Chili's are all products of this great Texas City.